 24. Bali Hai in Kauai

 The Bali Hai resort in Kauai, Hawaii is up in Princeville away from the more congested areas.
-They have timeshare units here, so you can get a one or two bedroom condo.
+They have timeshare units here, so you can get a one or two-bedroom condo.
 This is fantastic for families needing to spread out.
 The pool is zero entry, which is great for toddlers.
 You will need to rent a car to get here and to be able to go out and do any activities.
+For more on visiting Kauai with younger children read Navigating Kauai with Infants and Toddlers.

 Do you have a favorite place you go to get away from people and have a relaxing vacation?
 We would love to hear about it in the comments below.
 We are looking for some new places to take a secluded vacation.